 What if I get nosebleeds a lot?

-If you have frequent nosebleeds, talk with your health care provider.
-He or she will ask you if other members of your family have a lot of nosebleeds or a bleeding problem and may recommend laboratory tests for anemia and clotting problems.
+If you have frequent nosebleeds such as more than once a week, talk with your health care provider.
+He or she will ask you if other members of your family have a lot of nosebleeds or a bleeding problem and may want you to have a blood test to check for anemia and clotting problems.
 Treatment depends on the cause (injury, allergies, infections, clotting problems etc.).